jmandevel/requitec/README.md

 ## Language Goals

 Requite is a programming language that is designed to fill the same nitche as C++.
 However, it has a number of design goals that make it uniquely suited for systems programming.
+Not all of these goals are fully implemented yet.

 1. Focus on Readability
     * Low multiplicity.